quarkslab/kdigger/README.md

 help you to escalate your privileges.
 This can be a good hint on whether you are running inside a privileged container or not.

+This bucket also checks for the `NoNewPrivs` flag in `/proc/self/status` that will be set to 1 if `allowPrivilegeEscalation` is set to false in the `SecurityContext` of the Pod.
+Note that `allowPrivilegeEscalation` is always true when the container:
+- is run as privileged, or
+- has `CAP_SYS_ADMIN`

 ### Cgroups

 Cgroups reads the /proc/self/cgroup files that can leak information under